apelletm/apelletm.github.io/sources/content/research.rst

 Seminars
 ---------
-- *Overview of algorithms for Ideal-SVP and Module-SVP.*.
+- *Overview of algorithms for Ideal-SVP and Module-SVP*.
 Lattices: Algorithms and Complexity seminar, Simons Institute, Berkeley, February 2020. (on the board)

 - *An LLL algorithm for module lattices*.
 Seminar, Institut Fourier, Grenoble, January 2020. [`slides <documents/presentations/Seminaire_institut_Fourier.pdf>`__]